deondreE/splice/markdown/api.md

   - path (string): The full path of the directory to delete.
 The directory must be empty.
   - Returns (boolean, string): true on success, or false and an error message string on failure.

+## Terminal Interaction

+- editor.send_terminal_input(text)
+  - text (string): Sends the given text as input to the integrated terminal.
+- editor.toggle_terminal()
+  - Switches between editor and integrated terminal modes.

-# User Interaction & Prompts
+## User Interaction & Prompts

 - editor.prompt(prompt_message, [default_value])
   - prompt_message (string): The message to display to the user in the message bar.